-WARNING: Always use Push Blocks, Push Sticks, and/or Featherboards appropriately when making non-through cuts to reduce the risk of serious injury.
+WARNING!
+TO PREVENT SERIOUS INJURY: Always use Push-Sticks, and/or featherboards appropriately when making through cuts to reduce the risk of serious injury.
+Throughout the cut, keep all body parts a safe distance from the spinning Blade.
+The tool will restart automatically if stalled.